vdesc/Workshop-Azure-Kubernetes-Service-2days/Lab_3/README.md

 - Deploy Grafana using Bitnami Helm Chart and exposed Grafana Dashboard using Ingress (and AGIC)
 - Create a pod, a service and an ingress (the file associated is renamed in .old because of issue during first terraform plan)

-## Prerequisites sur le poste d'administration
+## Pré-requis sur le poste d'administration

 - An Azure Subscription with enough privileges (create RG, AKS...)
 - Azure CLI 2.37 or >: <https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest>